wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

 Getting S3 token for cold storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command generates an AWS token to access the cold storage of the environment with cloud ID `012345678ab`.
+This command generates an AWS token to access the cold storage of the environment with Cloud ID `012345678ab`.

 .. code-block:: console